PayThePizzo/Data-Structures-and-Algorithms/6 - Table/4 - HASH FUNCTION.md

 That is, every hash value in the output range should be generated with roughly the <mark>same probability!</mark>

-if a typical set of m records is hashed to n table slots, the probability of a bucket receiving many more than m/n records should be vanishingly small.
+If a typical set of m records is hashed to n table slots, the probability of a bucket receiving many more than m/n records should be vanishingly small.
 In particular, if m is less than n, very few buckets should have more than one or two records.
 A small number of collisions is virtually inevitable, even if n is much larger than m.
 [2]

 ### SUHA - Simple Uniform Hashing Assumption